flatpickles/sketchbook/WIP.md

 ## Johan's feedback (8/23):

+-   animation mode?
 -   [addressed] maybe rename update method; "update" implies it runs every frame
--   [addressed] passed to update:
-    -   parameter key (from update)
-    -   time (ms + frame count)
+-   [addressed] passed to update: parameter key (from update), time (ms + frame count)
 -   think about how much infrastructure to provide / leave to other frameworks.
 Probably as minimal as possible
--   check Unity lifecycle for ideas
+-   [addressed] check Unity lifecycle for ideas
--   animation mode?
 -   [addressed] dev mode vs. prod mode
 -   [addressed] design: the art feels secondary with the panels floating over the top.
 Could be remedied with dedicated space for the canvas // no floating panels.
 -   [addressed] Wouldn't often want to see project list as a first-class citizen during dev mode.
 That's kind of a portfolio feature.
 Could be remedied just by keeping the panel closed.